Back

 Section 10.
 Venue and Waiver of Jury Trial

-All disputes arising from or related to these Terms and Conditions that are not subject to arbitration under Section 9 shall be resolved exclusively in the state and federal courts located in New York County, New York State, and each party to these Terms and Conditions irrevocably consents to the jurisdiction of such courts.
+All disputes arising from or related to these Terms and Conditions that are not subject to the terms under Section 9 shall be resolved exclusively in the state and federal courts located in New York County, New York State, and each party to these Terms and Conditions irrevocably consents to the jurisdiction of such courts.
 Each party expressly waives any right to a jury trial in any lawsuit arising from or related to these Terms and Conditions.

 Section 11.
 LIMITATIONS OF LIABILITY